LEAF: Navigating Concept Drift in Cellular Networks: Local Error Approximation of Features (LEAF)

 In operational cellular networks, overestimation leads to different outcomes compared with underestimation when modeling for capacity planning purposes.
 For example, overestimation could result in unnecessary infrastructure expenditure, while underestimation can lead to user dissatisfaction as infrastructure is not augmented when it should be.
 Given these practical issues, we improve the NRMSE-based approach to create LEAgrams with two modifications: first, we expand the choice of bin $N$ to be always greater than the number of samples to see individual sample effects; second, we change the metric to Normalized Error (NE) to preserve the sign.
-Figure~\ref{fig:directed_leagram} shows the LEAgram which explains the performance of CatBoost.
-From March 15, 2020 to November 1, 2020, when the value of feature \code{pdcp\_dl\_datavol\_mb} is above 1e6 Mb, large positive errors occur, implying overestimation.
-Overestimations from this model occur again after October 2021, when the value of feature \code{pdcp\_dl\_datavol\_mb} is above 0.6e6.
-If the operator were to base decisions on the output of this model, they may unnecessarily build new infrastructure.
-The model also has negative prediction errors above a value of 1e6, which could lead to user dissatisfaction as the operator may predict that infrastructure will face lower demand than in reality.
+Example of LEAgram and how it helps interpret drift can be found in the case study from Section~\ref{sec:case}.